May 26

 Indirect Costs of Non-Compliance

 The indirect costs of being non-compliant and suffering a data breach are perhaps the most insidious of the costs discussed here.
-Damage to reputation and patient loss due to a breach can (and has) shuttered medical providers’ practices.
+Damage to reputation and patient loss due to a breach can (and has) completely shuttered medical providers’ practices.
 There’s also the possibility of legal action (or even a class action lawsuit) from patients who have experienced harm due to a data breach.
 It can take years for organizations to recover from the lingering effects of a data breach.

 Pick Your Cost